restmind/Epam-Spring-Homework/README.md

 ## Car Rental

 The system has a list of cars for which it is necessary to implement:
-    - choice by brand;
+    -   choice by brand
-    - selection by quality class;
+    -   selection by quality class
-    - sorting by rental price;
+    -   sorting by rental price
-    - sort by name.
+    -   sort by name

 And have all the CRUD operations for the car.
 Add users who will own those cars